Water & Digestion: What You Need to Know

 Along with other liquids, gastric juices, and enzymes, water helps the digestive process so the body can absorb the nutrients.
-Drinking water doesn't interfere with digestion or dilute stomach juices—and water also softens stools, which helps prevent constipation.2 Hydration is good for digestion, so be liberal about drinking water during meals or any other time you're thirsty.
+Drinking water doesn't interfere with digestion or dilute stomach juices—and water also softens stools.2 Hydration is good for digestion, so be liberal about drinking water during meals or any other time you're thirsty.

 How Water and Fiber Work in Digestion

 Drinking water and ingesting fiber should go hand in hand.
 Fiber from the food you eat absorbs water, which makes stools bulkier so they move faster and are easier to eliminate.
 This process happens in the small intestine.
 After passing through the small intestine, the remaining material goes to the large intestine—also known as the colon.
 The colon pulls water from stools to conserve water for the body.
 If you're dehydrated, then you may have a problem with constipation.

 Balancing Your Fiber and Water Intake

 Drinking water boosts your overall health, and combining that with a good dose of fiber can help you maintain a healthy digestive system.
 Make your water work harder by adding Benefiber Original, a fiber supplement that dissolves completely in water.